W1r3W0lf/textAdventure/doc/SRS.md

-# Text Adventure Game Engine requierments
+# Text Adventure Game Engine requirements

 ## Portability
 The software should be able to run on any POSIX compatible system and compiled to run under a Windows system.